 Making the decision to switch majors and taking classes required of your new interest is not the same as actually processing a change of major.
-You will need to fill out a change of major form and secure the approval and signature of the chair of the department offering the major of interest (Note-Some majors have specific eligibility requirements and require submitting an application).
+You will need to fill out a change of major form and secure the approval and signature of the chair of the department offering the major of interest (Note- Some majors have specific eligibility requirements and require submitting an application).
 The form is sent to the Office of Records and Registration for further processing.
 Records and Registration processes change of major forms twice per year, in early Fall and early Spring.
 Please check the academic calendar for submission deadlines.
-As long as you remain a School of Nursing, Health, and Exercise Science student (i.e., your PAWS account shows your major as one within our school), you must abide by School of Nursing, Health, and Exercise Science policies and procedures, regardless of your intent to switch out of a School of Nursing, Health, and Exercise Science major.
+As long as you remain a School of NHS student (i.e., your PAWS account shows your major as one within our school), you must abide by School of NHS, regardless of your intent to switch to a major outside NHS.
 We will continue to place advising holds and expect you to meet with an academic adviser to review registration plans.
-Your new program of interest cannot lift a School of Nursing, Health, and Exercise Science hold.
+Your new program of interest cannot lift a School of NHS hold.